Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 - Serbian Food and Drink

 Ground zero for your Belgrade visit is the tourism office at the end of the main walking street, Knez Mihailova, where you can sign up for the Underground Tour.
 Our English-speaking guide, Bojana, led us across the street into the vast park surrounding the Belgrade Fortress.
-First stop: the Roman Well.
+Our first dark tourism stop: the Roman Well.

 The brick-lined hole you see today is 62 meters deep and surrounded by two spiral staircases.
 The Austrians built it in the 1700s, the last of many unsuccessful attempts to find a source of well water inside the fortifications.
 “It is neither Roman nor a well,” Bojana explained.